Last Updated on September 21, 2021

 Naltrexone is an FDA-approved medication that has been repeatedly shown to significantly reduce drinking, and subscribers to the Sinclair Method swear by its effectiveness.
 But does it work for everyone?
 And when can the side effects of naltrexone, which are normally very mild, get to be too much for some people?
 I recently spoke with Ria Health’s Chief Medical Officer, John Mendelson, about how naltrexone works.
-Watch our conversation below, or read a transcript of it, which has been lightly edited for clarity.
+Watch our conversation below, or read a transcript of it, which has been lightly edited for clarity.1

 Dr. John Mendelson Explains the Side Effects of Naltrexone

-Katie Lain: Hi everybody, it’s Katie with Ria Health, and today I’m here with Dr. Mendelson, researcher and physician here at Ria Health.
+Katie Lain: Hi everybody—it’s Katie with Ria Health, and today I’m here with Dr. Mendelson, researcher and physician here at Ria Health.
 Dr. Mendelson and I were just chatting about the online Sinclair Method communities, where some people are sharing that perhaps they’re not getting the results they hoped for on the medication naltrexone.
-And I wanted talk to Dr. Mendelson today about his perspective on what the medication naltrexone is, why some people don’t get the results that others do, and what can be done about it.
+And I wanted to talk to Dr. Mendelson today about his perspective on what the medication naltrexone is, why some people don’t get the results that others do, and what can be done about it.
 So thank you for being here, Dr. Mendelson.
 I look forward to hearing what you have to say.